SmokinCaterpillar/pypet/doc/source/tutorial.rst

 Since we are no longer in the run phase, this result will be found in ``traj.results.summary.firing_rate`` and **no** name of any single run will be added.

-So this was our post-processing where we simply collected all firing rates and sorted them into a table.
-You can do much more in the post processing phase.
+This was our post-processing where we simply collected all firing rates and sorted them into a table.
+You can, of course, do much more in the post processing phase.
 You can load all computed data and look at it.
 You can even expand the trajectory to trigger a new run phase.
 Accordingly, you can adaptively and iteratively search the parameter space.
 You may even do this on the fly while there are still single runs being executed, see :ref:`more-about-postproc`.

 ------------------------------
 Final Steps in the Main Script